 They crossed the Danube River at Nicopolis in June and divided his army into two.
-They made great destruction in Wallachia.
-Vlad Dracul withstood into the hills before him, not having enough soldiers to stop them.
+They made great destruction in Wallachia in the second part of August.
+Vlad Dracul and his men hid into the hills before him, not having enough soldiers to stop them.

-Sehabeddin arrived near to the border of the Hungarian Kingdom and was about to enter Transylvania, from the direction of the Iron Gate area of the Lower Danube.
+Sehabeddin arrived near the border of the Hungarian Kingdom and was about to enter Transylvania, from the direction of the Iron Gate Pass of the southern part of the Carpathian Mountains.
+He wanted to lure Hunyadi to a flat terrain where he could make use of his superior numbers better than in a narrower pass of the Carpathian mountains.
 He was boasting that it would be enough to show his turban to the infidels, they would flee at once.

 Then, Hunyadi deployed his army: according to Bonfini, he positioned his heavy cavalry to the wings, and in the middle, proportionately.
 He placed light horsemen around them who were armed with slings.
 The heavy infantry stood in the middle while the reserve force consisted of spearmen and archers.
 On two sides, he had his Hussite-style wagons lined up, packed full with light artillery and light infantrymen.
 They were placed behind the wings, on the slopes of the hills.